mosdef-hub/msibi/paper/paper.md

 ## 3. **msibi.optimize.MSIBI:**
 This class serves as the context manager for orchestrating optimization iterations.
-A single instance of this class is needed, and all instances of `msibi.state.State` and `msibi.force.Force` are attached to it before optimizaitons begin.
+A single instance of this class is needed, and all instances of `msibi.state.State` and `msibi.force.Force` are attached to it before optimizations begin.
 This class also stores global simulation parameters such as timestep, neighbor list, exclusions, thermostat and trajectory write-out frequency.

 ### Primary Methods